darenma/MultitaskCognition/README.md

 This is the Repository for the manucsript "Predicting categorical and continuous outcomes of subjects on the Alzheimer’s Disease spectrum using a single MRI without PET, cognitive or fluid biomarkers".

-## Currently WIP.
-Everything should be done by 5pm PST Sep.29th (Sunday).
+## Currently cleaning, documentating, and formatting the code.
+The full model structure will be uploaded by 5pm PST Sep.29th (Sunday).

 ## Data Availability:
 Please download the data accordingly: